datajerk/ctf-write-ups/hacktivityctf2021/shellcoded/README.md

 > The `& 0xff` is required since Python integer math is not signed 8-bit like the C source above (see the `(char)` casts above).

-> The `shellcoded = [...` is python list comprehension, if the syntax is foreign to you.
+> The `shellcoded = [...` is Python list comprehension, if that syntax is foreign to you, you know what to Google.
 >

 Output: